 Step back and take a look at where your business is today:

 - What steps are you currently taking to attract new customers?

 - How do you anticipate your business will grow and change in the next 5 years?

-It’s also important to consider how your new website will fit in with your wider business goals.
+The ultimate aim here is to work out how your new website will fit in with your wider business goals.
 Why do you actually need a website?
-Will it mainly be used as a portfolio to showcase your past work, or will it be sales-driven, guiding the visitor to make a purchase or subscribe then and there?
+Are you using it to build your online reputation or will it be sales-driven, guiding the visitor to make a purchase or subscribe then and there?

-It’s useful for a designer to know how your website might develop in the not-too-distant future.
-For example, if you’re planning on launching a series of ‘members-only’ ebooks and video content within the next 12 months, then this is the kind of thing we want to know.
+It’s useful for a designer to know how your business, and therefore your website, might develop in the not-too-distant future.
+For example, if you’re planning on launching a series of ‘members-only’ ebooks and video content within the next 12 months, then this is the kind of thing we need to know.